charlie-gallagher/cpu/README.md

 ```

 ### Example
-Although I haven't implemented an input file, the program expects an argument
-when you call it.
+I've included a test file, which is the best way to run this for the first time
+so you know what to expect.

 ```
-./cpu file
+./cpu test/test_file.txt
 ```

-`file` doesn't have to exist (yet).
-The default bytes will print "relynn Hess"
-(thanks to an off-by-one error) to the "output" device, and it runs at something
-like 2 Hz.
+This will write "Brelynn Hess" to the pseudo-IO device, which is nothing more
+than a block of memory reserved for such purposes.

 ---